by Andy Smith

 Deminers are the agents of those who fund Humanitarian Mine Action.
 They work to priorities that the donors have imposed, yet their treatment after an accident usually lacks any sign of the humanitarian concern that lay behind their employment.
 It is remarkable that a “humanitarian” industry has made no real effort to make long-term provision for them – despite interest shown in international forums by expatriate field practitioners who are concerned for their colleagues regardless of their nationality.

-It is time for a U.N. agency to take the DDAS under its management, enforce the IMAS requirement for the sharing of accident records, and maintain the principles of anonymity and of keeping original accident reports on which the DDAS was founded.
+It is time for an agency to take the DDAS under its management, enforce the IMAS requirement for the sharing of accident records, and maintain the principles of anonymity and of keeping original accident reports on which the DDAS was founded.
 This would be a requirement in any responsibly controlled industry and is a glaring omission in humanitarian mine action.
-A U.N. agency should accept responsibility for gathering accident records, creating an archive and conducting informed analysis of that archive.
+An agency should accept responsibility for gathering accident records, creating an archive and conducting informed analysis of that archive.
 I will make the extensive DDAS records that I have accumulated available when any credible initiative is proposed.

-In response to my prompting for action, UNMAS has asked (early 2011) the Geneva International Centre for Humanitarian Demining (GICHD) to gather accident data in a new system extending the “tick-box” accident records recorded in the Information Management System for Mine Action (IMSMA).
+In response to my prompting for action, UNMAS asked (early 2011) the Geneva International Centre for Humanitarian Demining (GICHD) to gather accident data in a new system extending the “tick-box” accident records recorded in the Information Management System for Mine Action (IMSMA).
 They are to create a new database instead of updating the existing DDAS, so losing all records kept to date.
-The new version will ignore the detailed reports that provide the core of the DDAS and make its study useful.
-Without the original accident report to which to refer, analysis will rely on a brief summary made by an office-based staff member.
+The new version will ignore the detailed reports that provide the core of the DDAS and make it genuinely useful.
+Without the original accident report to refer to, analysis will rely on a brief summary made by an office-based staff member.
 The new UNMAS/GICHD initiative may succeed, but the result will be “shallow” because it will depend entirely on the many levels of interpretation between the accident event and the “tick” placed in an available box on a form.
 Such a database will not be professional, and will do little or nothing to prevent repeated accidents.

 So while I wait for a credible alternative, the database is being updated again.
 Demining accident records, questions and comments should be sent to me at avs(at)nolandmines.com.